aotimme/gocsv/README.md

 - [view](#view) - Display a CSV in a pretty tabular format.
 - [xlsx](#xlsx) - Convert sheets of a XLSX file to CSV.

-To view the useage of `gocsv` at the command line, use the `help` subcommand (i.e. `gocsv help`).
+To view the usage of `gocsv` at the command line, use the `help` subcommand (i.e. `gocsv help`).
 This will also print out the version of the `gocsv` binary as well as the hash of the git commit of this repository on which the binary was built.
 To view only the version and git hash, use the `version` subcommand (i.e. `gocsv version`).

 ## Subcommands